 Completion of the permanent capacity release of the El Paso transportation capacity as specified in Article 2 of that certain Capacity Release and Assignment Agreement between Customer and Company of even date herewith (the “Capacity Release Agreement”).
 Such transportation capacity herein referred to as the “Transport Capacity”.

-Satisfaction by Customer of all the terms and conditions set forth in Article 3 of that certain Capacity Release Agreement.
+Satisfaction by Customer of all the terms and conditions set forth in Article 3 of that certain Capacity Release Agreement such that Company receives the Transport Capacity necessary to perform its obligations hereunder.

 ASSIGNMENT OF GATHERING AGREEMENT: Seller shall partially assign the Gathering Agreement to the Buyer to the extent necessary for Buyer to perform its obligations under this Transaction Agreement.
 Such assignment shall be in a form acceptable to Buyer.